NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *For best scheduling functionality, it is not recommended to select a partition.*

-??? info "Sample batch script to utilize Local Disk (/tmp/scratch)"
+??? info "Sample batch script to utilize Local Disk ($TMPDIR)"
     ```
     #!/bin/bash
     #SBATCH --ntasks=36                # CPU cores requested for job